joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS student guide - Azure Synapse Analytics end-to-end solution.md

 1. WWI understands that Azure offers several services with overlapping capabilities.
 They do not want to spend the time stitching them together to get to the desired analytics solution.

-2. They have seen demos from competing systems that claim to load massive datasets in seconds.
+2. WWI have seen demos from competing systems that claim to load massive datasets in seconds.
 Does Azure offer such a solution?

-3. Can they really minimize the number of disparate services they use across ingest, transformation, querying and storage, so that their team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring?
+3. Is it really possible to minimize the number of disparate services they use across ingest, transformation, querying and storage, so that WWI team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring?

-4. They have heard of serverless querying, does your solution offer this?
+4. WWI have heard of serverless querying, does Azure offer this?
 Does it support querying the data at the scale of WWI and what formats does it support?
-Would this be appropriate for supporting their dashboards or reports?
+Would this be appropriate for supporting WWI dashboards or reports?

-5. If their solution provides serverless querying, are they prevented from using pre-allocated query resources?
+5. If Azure provides serverless querying, does selecting serverless remove the option of using pre-allocated query resources?

-6. Is my data protected at rest and do I have control over the keys used to encrypt it?
+6. Would data be protected at rest and are there controls over the keys used to encrypt it?

 ### Infographic for common scenarios